Shogun486/FaceDetector_AgePredictor/README.md

 grayscale (which is required for the HAAR Cascade algorithm to run).
 The real age labeled with each image is sometimes negative, and quite often images appear that do not even contain a person.
-A couple of filter mechanisms used to acquire "clean" data is by error handling, and checking if a face is detected at all before any proceessing.
+A couple of filter mechanisms used to acquire "clean" data is by error handling and checking if a face is detected at all before any processing.
 These guidelines will ensure that most of the data feeding into the model is useful.

-Another useful method to filter out images for age prediction is utilizing the IoU score (Intersection over Union).
+Another efficient method to filter out images for age prediction is utilizing the IoU score (Intersection over Union).
 Each image comes with the coordinates of where the face is located, but sometimes these coordinates are wrong.
-A way to bypass this is by checkinf if the HAAR Cascade algorithm intersects with the real coordinates more than 50%; if so, that data proves more useful for the age-prediction portion of the app.
+A way to bypass this is by checking if the HAAR Cascade algorithm intersects with the real coordinates' area more than 50%; if so, that data proves more useful for the age-prediction portion of the app.

 ## IoU Crop - Filtering the dataset